-September 15th – October 15th marks Hispanic Heritage Month.
-While in a pandemic, we may need to reconsider many of our usual celebrations, we can use this time to take a deeper dive.
-Here are some ideas of activities you could consider for your own classroom.
+September 15th – October 15th marks Hispanic Heritage Month, a celebration instituted by President Ronald Reagan to honor the contributions of Hispanics throughout American history.
+While still in the midst of a pandemic, we may not be able to have our usual, large celebrations, this month can provide the perfect opportunity for us to take a deeper dive into Hispanic history, culture, and contributions.
+Here are some ideas of activities you could consider for your own classroom or family.

 1. Read and discuss Latin-American literature.
-In addition to answering comprehension questions such as theme, main idea, summary, predictions, etc., discuss how the literature reflects the Latino/Latin-American culture and/or experience.
-Sources: Latinx Poetry, 23 Books by Latinos
+In addition to answering comprehension questions such as theme, main idea, summary, predictions, etc., discuss with your students/children how the literature reflects the Latino/Latin-American culture and/or experience.
+Sources: Latinx Poetry, 23 Books by Latinos, Colors of Us

-3. Have students research the discrimination that Latin Americans have faced in the United States and the protests and resistance thus far that Latin Americans have engaged in to fight discrimination.
+3. Have children research the discrimination that Latin Americans have faced in the United States and the protests and resistance thus far that Latin Americans have engaged in to fight discrimination.
+Ask your kids what role they hope to play in ensuring a fairer society?
 Sources: School Segregation, Dream Act